smok-serwis/siege-engine/README.md

 of them).

 Note that increasing thread count about 100% CPU usage is pointless, because of the GIL.
 You can, altogether, fire up multiple instances :D

+Just note that GIL is not a practical limit, I've tested it on my PC with 15k threads and it ate only 23% of the CPU, so it's more academic concern.

 Note that if zero connections were made, that means the target server is no longer responding, which is a good thing.